ATTORNEY FEES IN DISABILITY CASES

 The lawyers and staff at our law firm have over 30 years of experience dealing with the SSA every day.
 We have won over 20,000 SSDI and SSI cases.
 So, it is not our first rodeo.
 But, it may be yours.
 You need a lawyer with experience to show you the ropes.

 It makes sense to hire an attorney to help you when you only have to pay them if they win your case.
 Your lawyer is taking the risk at losing money, not you.
-It isn’t as though you are going to lose your case, not be paid benefits, and then still owe the attorney a large amount of fees.
+It isn’t as though you are going to lose your case, not get benefits, and then still owe the attorney a large fee.
 It is a win/win situation or a nobody wins situation.
-Since that is the case, you should take the chance and hire the best lawyer you can find.
+Since that is the case, you should make a smart move and hire an expert.
+Hire the best lawyer you can find.

 YOUR FIRST MONTHLY PAYMENT

-Your monthly SSD and/or SSI benefits begin shortly after the SSA finds you should be paid benefits.
+Your monthly SSDI and/or SSI benefits begin shortly after you receive the SSA’s decision in your favor.
 For example, if your case goes to hearing and the SSA judge grants your case, then your monthly benefits begin shortly after your receive the judge’s decision in the mail.
-Typically, it takes 1-2 months after the decision for your monthly SSD and SSI benefits to begin.
+Typically, it takes one to two months after the decision for your monthly SSDI and SSI benefits to begin.

-You should make sure that the SSA has your checking account information.
+If you win benefits without going to hearing, then it still takes about a month before your benefits begin.
+Therefore, you should make sure the SSA has your checking account information.
 The SSA uses direct deposit to deliver your check.
 They don’t usually send paper checks in the mail anymore.
-You can update your checking information online on the Social Security’s website.
+You can update your checking account information on the Social Security’s website.

 Another thing that can delay your first check is failing to do an SSI update.
 If you are going to receive SSI benefits, then the SSA must call you and ask you financial questions.
-Remember, SSI requires you to have a medical condition that prevent you from work and they require you to meet their income and asset rules.
+Remember, SSI requires you to have a medical condition that prevents you from work.
+They also require you to meet their income and asset rules.
 The SSA needs to check to make sure you meet the income and asset rules before they pay you benefits.

-These questions determine whether you meet the income and asset rules for SSI benefits.
-Learn more information about SSI benefits.
+Their questions determine whether you meet the income and asset rules for SSI benefits.
+Learn information about SSI benefits.
 If you receive SSI benefits, then you can also get Medicaid.
 Medicaid is a form of health insurance.
-Find out more information about Medicaid benefits.
+Find out about Medicaid benefits.

-It can take a number of months before you receive your past due benefit check.
-It is the ALJ’s written decision that triggers SSA’s time period in which to process your check.
+It can take a number of months before you receive your past due SSD benefits.
+The ALJ’s written decision triggers the SSA to process your check.
 Usually, it takes a few months after the written decision arrives in the mail for your first check to start.

 It is possible to receive your past due benefits before your first monthly payment starts.
 But, it is not likely.
 It usually takes 4-6 months for the SSA to process your past due payment check.
 During that time you should make sure the SSA has your checking account information so they can deposit your check.